evanhsu/firecrew-deprecated/readme.md

 1) Build the Vagrant machine - this will take about 5 minutes to complete because of the Ansible provisioning

     	$ vagrant up
     	$ vagrant ssh
     	$ sudo -iu firecrew
     	$ cd /home/firecrew/sites/firecrew.us.dev
     	$ composer install
     	$ php artisan key:generate && php artisan migrate

-You may then run seeders if you want.
+2) You may then run seeders if you want.
+Running ALL seeders will include an ETL from an inventory v1.0 database.

+        $ php artisan db:seed

-2) On your HOST machine, navigate to the project folder and run:
+3) On your HOST machine, navigate to the project folder and run:

 	$ yarn
 	$ yarn run watch